 According to the researchers, kids spend over 6 hours daily in front of the screen.
 So, it’s a good idea for parents to limit Facebook for children and encourage them to do something else.

-If you’re bothered with a question: “Is Facebook safe for my child?” we have something to say.
+If you’re bothered by the question: “Is Facebook safe for my child?” we have something to say.
 Although this social media channel is considered safe for kids and adults, children still can face danger.

 As was noted earlier in this article, young people are imposed to being hooked by catfishers, tricked by scammers, or abused by predators.
 That’s why parents are recommended to use a parental control app to prevent children from getting into trouble on Facebook.